 KyBook 3 is one of the best ebooks apps because this all-in-one e-reader supports DRM-free formats like epub, RTF, DJVU, PDF, CBR and CBZ.
-Whether you're looking to read poetry or prose, comicbooks or RPG rules, KyBook's likely to do an OK job.
+Whether you're looking to read poetry or prose, comic books or RPG rules, KyBook's likely to do a solid job.

 Download KyBook: iOS (opens in new tab)

-ComiXology is one of the most popular digital comic platforms online, featuring content from major comics publishers such as Marvel, DC and Image, which readers can purchase and read from the ComiXology website.
-The company's mobile app also serves as one of the best comic book readers, allowing users to download and read their ComiXology purchases.
+Comixology is one of the most popular digital comic platforms online, featuring titles from major comics publishers such as Marvel, DC and Image.
+Readers can buy their favorite issues and series from the Comixology website and read them in the app, which in addition to being a top ebooks option is also one of the best comic book readers.

-Of particular note ComiXology's the Guided View mode, which is great for reading on a small screen, as well as a new Unlimited mode that works as a "read-all-you-can" subscription.
+Of particular note Comixology's the Guided View mode, which is great for reading on a small screen.
+US customers benefit from an Unlimited mode that works as a "read-all-you-can" subscription.
 On the downside, you can't import in an existing comics collection or make in-app purchases on iOS.